 We hold a Single Central Record (SCR) which demonstrates we have carried out the range of checks required by law on our staff.
+KCSIE states that if you are a MAT then the SCR can be kept centrally but must be immediately available for an Ofsted Inspection.
+Best practice recommends schools still take responsibility for updating their own SCR.

-Our school complies with the requirements of KCSIE, (September 2021) - Part 3.
+Our school complies with the requirements of KCSIE, (September 2022) - Part 3.